-Put the opening line of your cover letter to work!
-Don’t start with a tired old trope about being the perfect person for the job, and avoid leading with the sentence, “I’m excited to apply for [role] at [Company]” if you want to maximize your opportunity to draw the hiring manager in.
+Get the reader’s attention right away by putting the opening line of your cover letter to work!
+Don’t start with a tired old trope about being the perfect person for the job, and avoid leading with the sentence, “I’m excited to apply for [role] at [Company],” if you want to maximize your opportunity to draw the hiring manager in.

-Ask a question, tell a story, or lead with an interesting tidbit about your experience.
+Ask a question, tell a story, or begin with an interesting tidbit about your experience or maybe a short anecdote that leads into why you’ve decided to switch career paths.
 Just be sure it relates to the specific role for which you’re applying.

 If you could only tell a hiring manager three things about yourself, what would they be?
 How do you want to market or package your experience?